-Step 2: Jurisdictional Element Review details
+4.2 Step 2: Jurisdictional Element Review

-The jurisdictional element review process is triggered when the relevant documentation to registration, issuance or jurisdictional program crediting period renewal is submitted to the Verra registry.
-As such, jurisdictional proponents are encouraged to submit their documentation to the Verial registry as soon as it is ready, so that the jurisdictional element review process may be completed at an early stage.
+The jurisdictional element review process is triggered when the relevant documentation for registration, issuance or jurisdictional program crediting period renewal is submitted to the Verra registry.
+As such jurisdictional proponents are encouraged to submit their documentation to the Verra registry as soon as it is ready, so that the jurisdictional element review process may be completed at an early stage.